petersulyok/smfc/CLIENT_SERVER.md

   `_format_standby_section`) by changing those helpers to read from a small intermediate `_RowData` dataclass that both paths build.
 This keeps the output identical regardless of source.
-- Header line gains a `Source:` prefix above the banner so the user knows which path produced the report:
+- A `    source:` line below the banner tells the user which path produced the report:
-  - `Source: online (via smfc service)` when the snapshot came from the exporter's `/snapshot` endpoint.
+  - `source: smfc service (live snapshot)` when the snapshot came from the exporter's `/snapshot` endpoint.
-  - `Source: offline (smfc service not running)` when the standalone path was used (either because the exporter is unreachable or `--standalone` was passed).
+  - `source: ipmitool (smfc service is not reachable)` when the standalone path was used (the exporter is disabled/unreachable or `--standalone` was passed — hence "not reachable" rather than "not running").

   This line is rendered in the `DIM` color when colors are enabled (see the colorized rendering example in [SMFC_CLIENT.md](SMFC_CLIENT.md)).
 Both